Note Some products might not be available in your country or region.

-For info on personalizing what your pen does and how it works, see Change pen settings.
+To personalize what your pen does and how it works, go to Change pen settings for more info.

 Adjust pressure sensitivity

 Use the Surface app to set the pressure sensitivity to suit your writing style.
-The Surface app is free from the Microsoft Store.
-Get the Surface app.
+Get the Surface app free from the Microsoft Store.

 Change pen tips to get the experience you want